dwslab/kgreat/README.md

 for additional datasets, tasks, matchers, preprocessors, etc.!
 Here's how you can extend the framework:

 ### Add a Dataset
-To add a dataset for an existing task type, create a folder in the `tasks` directory with at least the following data:
+To add a dataset for an existing task type, create a folder in the `dataset` directory with at least the following data:
 - `Dockerfile` Setup of the docker container including all relevant preparations (import code, install dependencies, ..).
 - `dataset` Dataset in a format of your choice.
 Have a look at `shared/dm/utils/dataset.py` for already supported dataset formats
 - `entities.tsv` Labels and URIs of the dataset entities that have to be mapped to the input KG